 The University of Maryland and the School of Architecture, Planning and Preservation offer robust career and placement services for its students.

 University of Maryland’s Career Center has information on writing resumes, cover letters, and preparing for interviews.
 The Career Center also offers job fairs throughout the year.
 Click here for more information.

 Want to explore your opportunities in architecture or a related field?
 The School of Architecture, Planning and Preservation Career Services offers extensive services to students.
-Contact Kristen Tepper, Director of Career Services to set up an appointment.
+Contact Kristen Tepper, Career Services Advisor, to set up an appointment.

-Annually, the National Council of Architectural Registration Boards publishes pass rates for each section of the Architect Registration Examination (ARE) by institution.
-This information may be useful to you while planning your higher/post-secondary education.
+The National Council of Architectural Registration Boards publishes pass rates annually for each section of the Architect Registration Examination (ARE) by institution.
+This information may be useful for planning your higher/post-secondary education.